Deborah Loewer: Career

-Deborah Ann Loewer is from Springfield, Ohio.
+Deborah Ann Loewer was born on 1954 in Springfield, Ohio.
 She was commissioned as an ensign on 17 December 1976 after graduating as the top ranking female student and second in her class of 110 students at the Officer Candidate School (OCS) in Newport, Rhode Island.
 She was the first female battalion commander at Naval Officer Candidate School.

 From 1976 until March 1979, she served as the U.S. Navy's Pay and Allowance Functional Manager at the Bureau of Naval Personnel (PERS-3) in Washington, D.C.

 She was selected to be one of the first women officers in Surface Warfare and in 1979 graduated number one in her class at the Surface Warfare Officer Basic Course in Newport, Rhode Island.

 As one of the first women officers assigned to shipboard duty, then-Lieutenant, junior grade Loewer served on the destroyer tender as electrical division officer, operations officer, navigator, and administrative officer.